markedwardsims/death-match-components/src/components/warriorDetail/__docs__/warriorDetail.md

 ## Warrior Detail

-The Warrior Detail component provides the collection of warrior information including warrior image, name and number of wins.
-Notice the inclusion of the `dm-warrior` class which makes use of the Warrior image component.
+The Warrior Detail component provides the collection of warrior information including [warrior image, name and number of wins.
+Notice the inclusion of the `dm-warrior` class which makes use of the [Warrior image component](/warrior).
 The gutters are adjusted, and the name and wins count are stacked when the viewport is less than the `md` grid breakpoint.
+The margins are set to `auto` so the warrior detail will be centered horizontally within it's container.

     @example
     <figure class="dm-warrior-detail">